 Search back on after rest of South Florida condo demolished

-Rescuers were given the all-clear to resume work looking for victims at a collapsed South Florida condo building after demolition crews set off a string of explosives that brought down the building’s remains in a plume of dust.
+Rescuers searched for victims of a collapsed South Florida condo building through fresh rubble Monday after crews set off a string of explosives that brought down the last of the structure and allowed search efforts to resume.

-Miami-Dade County Mayor Daniella Levine Cava told the Associated Press that the demolition went “exactly as planned” around 10:30 p.m.
-Sunday.
+Three more victims were discovered in the newly accessible pile, Miami-Dade Assistant Fire Chief Raide Jadallah told family members, raising the death toll to 27 people.
+More than 115 people remain unaccounted for.

+The demolition opened up a previously unreachable area for rescuers, though the chances of finding any survivors there waned, Miami-Dade County Mayor Daniella Levine Cava said on NBC’s “Today."

+Workers immediately began clearing some of the new debris after the demolition late Sunday so rescuers could start making their way into parts of the underground garage that is of particular interest.
+Officials said the search effort resumed before midnight.
+It had been called off Saturday to allow specialists to drill holes for explosives needed for the demolition.

+“As a result of the contractor who brought it down, he did it in such a way that literally we actually were back on the original pile in less than 20 minutes,” Jadallah told family members of those missing, drawing applause in a rare upbeat moment for the twice-daily meetings.

-Crews immediately began clearing some of the new debris so rescuers could start making their way into parts of the underground garage that is of particular interest.
-Once there, they were hoping to get a clearer picture of voids that may exist in the rubble and could possibly harbor the 121 people believed to be trapped under the fallen wing of the Champlain Towers South in Surfside that collapsed June 24.
+Rescuers were hoping to get a clearer picture of voids that may exist in the rubble as they search for those believed to be trapped under the fallen wing of the Champlain Towers South in Surfside that collapsed June 24.

 During the demolition, a loud rat-at-tat of explosions echoed from the structure.
 Then the building began to fall, one floor after another, cascading into an explosion of dust.
 Plumes billowed into the air, as crowds watched the scene from afar.

+Levine Cava told the Associated Press that the demolition went “exactly as planned” around 10:30 p.m.
+Sunday.

 “It was picture perfect.
-Exactly what we were told would happen,” Levine Cava said in an interview shortly after the demolition.
+Exactly what we were told would happen,” she said in an interview shortly after the demolition.

-Levine Cava expressed relief that the search for victims can now continue, after being suspended on Saturday so workers could begin rigging the damaged but still-upright portion of the the partly-collapsed tower with explosives — a precarious operation that could have caused the structure to fail.

-“I feel relief because this building was unstable.
-The building was hampering our search efforts,” Levine Cava said.
+Some residents had pleaded to return to their homes one last time before the demolition to retrieve belongings left in haste, but were denied.
+Others wondered about the pets left behind, even though officials said they found no signs of animals after making three final sweeps, including the use of drones to peer into the abandoned structure.

+Levine Cava said teams are working to save any personal items they can.
+“We have been asking them to go ahead and catalog all of their precious belongings so that as soon as they are recovered, we’ll be able to make a match.”

+The decision to demolish the remnants of the building came after concerns mounted that the damaged structure was at risk of falling, endangering the crews below and preventing them from operating in some areas.
+Parts of the remaining building shifted on Thursday, prompting a 15-hour suspension in the work.

-Approaching Tropical Storm Elsa has added urgency to the demolition plans with forecasts suggesting there could be strong winds in the area by Monday.
+Approaching Tropical Storm Elsa had added urgency to the demolition plans with forecasts suggesting the system could bring strong winds.
 President Joe Biden declared a state of emergency in Florida because of the storm, making federal aid possible.

-The latest forecasts have moved the storm westward, mostly sparing South Florida, but National Hurricane Center meteorologist Robert Molleda said the area could still feel effects.
+The latest forecasts have moved the storm westward, mostly sparing South Florida, but the area could still feel effects.

-“We’re expecting primarily tropical storm force gusts,” Molleda said, referring to gusts above 40 mph (64 kph).

-The decision to demolish the remnants of the Surfside building came after concerns mounted that the damaged structure was at risk of falling, endangering the crews below and preventing them from operating in some areas.
-Parts of the remaining building shifted on Thursday, prompting a 15-hour suspension in the work.

 Authorities had gone door-to-door to advise nearby residents of the timing of the demolition, and to ask them to keep windows closed.
 They were told to stay inside until two hours after the blast to avoid the dust raised by the implosion.

 The method used for Sunday night’s demolition is called “energetic felling,” which uses small detonation devices and relies on the force of gravity.
-Levine Cava, speaking ahead of the demolition, said that should bring the building down in place, containing the collapse to the immediate surroundings so as to minimally disturb the existing mound of debris — where scores of people are believed to be trapped.
+The goal was to bring the building down in place, containing the collapse to the immediate surroundings.

 Officials used tarps to visually mark the search area, in case new debris scattered unexpectedly.